Frequently Asked Questions

 Data is stored using the AES-256 algorithm, with a per-message private key.
 In addition, we apply software patches on a regular basis and have periodic external security audits by third parties to ensure compliance.

 Our security team investigates all reported security issues.
-If you believe you have discovered a bug in Spike’s security, please get in touch with us at email@example.com.
+If you think you have found a bug, vulnerability or want to report an issue, please contact Spike’s security team at email@example.com.